haykam821/Jeopardy/README.md

 # Jeopardy
 A Onebot plugin for getting a random Jeopardy clue.
+This service uses the [jService](http://jservice.io/) API.